matteozavatteri/matteozavatteri.github.io/_pages/governingbodies.md

 - **Since 2023 - Contact person for study plans for the bachelor degree in computer science, Department of Mathematics, University of Padova, Italy**<br/>(Referente per i piani di studio della laurea triennale in informatica)

-- **Since 2023 - Member of the teaching committee for the bachelor degree in computer science.
-Department of Mathematics, University of Padova, Italy**<br/>(Membro della commissione didattica della laurea triennale in informatica)

 - **Since 2023 - Member of the mathematics department council.
 Department of Mathematics, University of Padova, Italy**<br/>(Membro del consiglio di dipartimento di matematica)

 - **Since 2023 - Member of the molecular biology teaching committee.
 Department of Biology, University of Padova, Italy**<br/>(Membro del consiglio del corso di studi di biologia molecolare)